 Intent to deprive the owner of the property

-Finally, you are only guilty of robbery if—at the time the robbery occurred—you intended to deprive the victim of his/her property, either
+Finally, robbery is a specific intent crime.
+This means you only commit the crime if—at the time the robbery occurred—you intended to deprive the victim of his/her property, either

 - permanently, OR

 - for a long enough period of time that the owner would be deprived of a major portion of its value or enjoyment.21